 If you’re an early adopter of Revolv, the smart home company acquired by Nest a few years ago, you may want to take a seat before reading this: Nest is shutting down support for Revolv starting on May 15.

-“That’s kind of lame,” you may be thinking, “but it just means that it won’t continue to get updates, right?”
+“That’s kind of lame,” you may be thinking.
+“But you mean it won’t be updated … it’ll still work, right?”
 Unfortunately, no. Not only will Revolv no longer get updates, but as of May 15, the device will essentially turn into an over-priced hockey puck.
-Thankfully Revolv was never widely adopted, and the decision likely won’t affect too many people, but as is to be expected there is some outrage over the news.
+Thankfully Revolv was never widely adopted, and the decision likely won’t affect too many people — but you can bet there was outrage when the news spread.